bigdevwhale/marat555.github.io/_posts/2020-04-19-simplesamlphp.md

 ## Problem 1.
 Undefined classes

-I installed the library through the composer team and made all the necessary settings indicated on the official documentation.
+I installed the library through the composer command and made all the necessary settings indicated on the official documentation.
 But immediately an error occurred:
 <blockquote>
   <p>